Hamburger

 Common best practice, but in any case, the following must form part of the employment contract:

-• Holiday entitlement and possible entitlement to other forms of paid leave
+Holiday entitlement and entitlement to other forms of paid leave

-Further required content will depend on the requirements of any applicable collective employment agreement.
+Further required content will depend on the requirements of any applicable collective labor agreement (CLA).

 Probationary periods

 Probationary periods are permissible.
-The maximum statutory probationary period for indefinite-term contracts and fixed-term contracts for 2 years or more is 2 months.
+The maximum statutory probationary period for (i) indefinite-term contracts and (ii) fixed-term contracts with a term of 2 years or more is: 2 months.

-It is not permissible to include a probationary period in a fixed-term employment contract of 6 months or less.
-It is not possible to deviate from this via a collective labor agreement (CLA).
+A probationary period in a fixed-term employment contract of 6 months or less is invalid.
+It is not possible to deviate from this via a CLA.

-In case of a fixed-term contract of more than 6 months and less than 2 years, a probationary period of 1 month is allowed.
-Under a CLA, it is possible to extend the probationary period to a maximum of 2 months.
+In case of a fixed-term contract of more than 6 months and less than 2 years, a maximum probationary period of 1 month is allowed.
+If agreed in a CLA, it is possible to extend the probationary period to a maximum of 2 months.

 Policies

-• Work health and safety policy (which includes policies aimed at preventing, or, if not possible, limiting, pressure at work due to a high workload, discrimination, harassment and bullying).
+Health and safety policy (which includes policies aimed at preventing, or, if not possible, limiting, pressure at work due to a high workload, discrimination, harassment and bullying)

 Third-party approval